cybergalactic/PythonVehicleSimulator/README.md

 # Python Vehicle Simulator

 The Python Vehicle Simulator is a supplement to the Matlab MSS (Marine Systems Simulator) toolbox.
 It includes models for autonomous underwater vehicles (AUVs), unmanned surface vehicles (USVs), and ships.
 The vehicle models are based on the MSS vessel models located in /MSS/VESSELS/ catalogue.
 Each vehicle is modeled as an object in Python and the vehicle class has methods for guidance, navigation and control.
-The main program:

-    main.py

-is used to define multiple vehicle objects for real-time simulation.
-The python source code is located under the catalogues:
+The main program ```main.py``` is used to define vehicle objects for real-time simulation.

-    Functions used by the main program:
+    Source files:
     /src/python_vehicle_simulator/
+        main.py                 - MAIN program
         control.py              - feedback control systems
         gnc.py                  - generic GNC functions
         guidance.py             - guidance functions